SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 ---------------

 # Create a Custom VPC - VPC with Public & Private Subnets
+This custom VPC is built step by step, using the AWS Console.

 "Create VPC"

 Name it.

 IPv4 CIDR address block:
-For the biggest block possible: `10.0.0.0/16`
+* For the biggest block possible: `10.0.0.0/16`

-IPv6 CIDR block: Can use the `Amazon provided IPv6 CIDR block` - radio button.
+IPv6 CIDR block:
+* Can use the `Amazon provided IPv6 CIDR block` - radio button.

 Tenancy: `default`
 * Less expensive - you're sharing your underlying hardware with other AWS customers.